Aspect ratio

 A common ratio for online video is 16:9.
 But an image 16 pixels by 9 pixels would be too small to see, so we use an image that’s 1920 pixels by 1080 pixels instead.
 Ratios may also be written as decimals, so 4:3 would be 1.33.
 The video aspect ratio is often determined by the device you’re viewing the image on.

 Aspect ratios go back to the beginning of film in the early twentieth century.
 The first aspect ratio ever used was developed with 35mm film and was the 4:3 aspect ratio.
 4:3 was used until around the 1950s, when the widescreen “cinemascope” aspect ratio (2.35) took over.
 Aside from widescreen films at cinemas, 4:3 was the standard until the 1980s, with the rise of digital video.
-Around that time, the 16:9 ratio, which is directly between 4:3 and widescreen 2.35, was born.
+Around that time, the 16:9 ratio, which is directly in between 4:3 and widescreen 2.35, was born.
 The 16:9 ratio has become the standard aspect ratio for flatscreen TVs and online video.

 What is video resolution?

-Now that you know what a video aspect ratio is, you need to understand video resolution and how the two fit together.
 Images are full of little squares, or pixels, placed side by side.
 The resolution is the number of pixels that make up the image on the screen, usually measured in PPI (pixels per inch).
 The higher your resolution, the more pixels you have per square inch.
 The more pixels you have per square inch, the higher the quality of your image.

 It’s worth noting that almost all digital screens use a 16:9 aspect ratio; only the resolution changes.
 The width and the height of the digital image is always 16:9, but the number of pixels per square inch increases as your resolution gets higher.
 Typically, the resolution of an image or video determines its aspect ratio.
-For example, 1080 looks best in a 16:9 aspect ratio.
+For example, 1080p looks best in a 16:9 aspect ratio.
 It doesn’t work the other way around, though, as the aspect ratio doesn’t affect your choice of resolution.

 Using a higher resolution is almost always to your benefit — a higher resolution means a better-quality image.
 But there are times when a lower resolution is better, like if you need a smaller file size for your video or if you’re multistreaming to several platforms at once.

-Here’s a quick run-down of resolutions and what they’re called:
+Here’s a quick rundown of resolutions and what they’re called:

-• Standard definition (SD): 480p (640 x 480)
+- Standard definition (SD): 480p (640 x 480)

-• High definition (HD): 720p (1280 x 720)
+- High definition (HD): 720p (1280 x 720)

-• Full HD: 1080p (1920 x 1080)
+- Full HD: 1080p (1920 x 1080)

-• 2K: 1440p (2560 x 1440)
+- 2K: 1440p (2560 x 1440)

-• 4K: 2160p (3840 x 2160) also UHD
+- 4K: 2160p (3840 x 2160) also UHD

 What are the most common video aspect ratios?